Magnetic field generation in mergers of massive main-sequence stars: Results

 \section{Results}

-A set of simulations has been run to study how the magnetic field is amplified in MS star mergers.
-These simulations use initial stellar models that are stable over a few dynamical timescales (Sect.~\ref{sec:initialmodels}).
+A set of simulations was run to study how the magnetic field is amplified in MS star mergers, and they were first presented in \citetalias{schneider2019a}.
+We briefly recap a few important aspects of the merger simulations and then expand the analysis.
 During the merger, the simulations show that the more massive primary star is disrupted around the secondary, forming a core--disk structure (Sect.~\ref{sec:mergerprocess}).
 Magnetic fields are amplified in the simulations, first on small scales and later reaching large-scale structures (Sect.~\ref{sec:magneticfields}).
-These fields are mostly toroidal in the final merger product which shows a core--disk structure where the core originates mainly from the secondary and the disk mainly from the primary star (Sect.~\ref{sec:structureproduct}).
+These fields are mostly toroidal in the final merger product, which shows a core--disk structure where the core originates mainly from the secondary and the disk mainly from the primary star (Sect.~\ref{sec:structureproduct}).
 During the evolution, the simulations show almost no ejection of mass (Sect.~\ref{sec:ejecta}).